cjdbarlow/Part-One/direct_vasodilators.md

 	* Small V<sub>D</sub>
 	* Hepatically metabolised to **thiocyanate**, using thiosulfate as a substrate
 * **Mechanism**
-CN<sup>-</sup> binds to cytochrome oxidase, preventing oxidative phosphorylation causing histotoxic hypoxia characterised by:
+CN<sup>-</sup> binds to cytochrome oxidase, preventing oxidative phosphorylation.
+This causes histotoxic hypoxia, and is characterised by:
-	* Rapid loss of consciousness and seizures if inhaled
+	* Rapid loss of consciousness and seizures
 	* Metabolic acidosis
 	* Lactataemia
 	* Arrhythmia
 	* Increased MVO<sub>2</sub>
 	* Hypertension
-	Due to acute tachyphylaxis to SNP.
+	Due to tachyphylaxis to SNP.
 * Risk of cyanide toxicity from SNP is related to:
 	* Infusion rate
 	* Infusion duration